-In the spring of 2018, Dr. Sidik and her colleagues were awarded a PEER Evidence to Action (EtoA) supplement.
-This new funding support will allow them to produce guidelines and provide information on mangrove adaptation to sea level rise that will enhance the understanding of mangrove ecosystems in Indonesia.
+[In the spring of 2018, Dr. Sidik and her colleagues were awarded a PEER Evidence to Action (EtoA) supplement.
+This new funding support is allowing them to produce guidelines and provide information on mangrove adaptation to sea level rise that will enhance the understanding of mangrove ecosystems in Indonesia.
 The guidelines and materials will be available for academics, coastal managers, and NGOs.
-In order to disseminate their guidelines and associated information, the team will convene workshops, open lectures, and discussions that will enhance the capacity building of researchers, practitioners, and academics on mangrove research and monitoring.
+In order to disseminate their guidelines and associated information, the team is convening workshops, open lectures, and discussions that will enhance the capacity building of researchers, practitioners, and academics on mangrove research and monitoring.
 The activities should also build awareness among policy makers and coastal managers regarding the importance of mangroves to mitigate climate change and their adaptation to climate change.]

 The second quarter of 2019 was focused on dissemination and public outreach, with the PI Dr. Frida Sidik delivering lectures on mangroves and sea level rise to marine science students at Udayana University (Bali), Gadjah Mada University (Yogyakarta), and Brawijaya University (Malang).
 Another researcher from her institution also presented a mangrove remote sensing lesson geared toward providing information to academics about issues regarding mangroves and climate change, as well as techniques for mangrove monitoring.
 In cooperation with Conservation International and Gadjah Mada University, the PI and her colleagues developed practical guidelines on mangrove surveying and mapping for students that they handed out during the open lectures.
 These guidelines will be improved and published for broader users.